SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/login.md

 ## What is my user ID?

-For online and web users the user ID is your email address.
+For online and web users, the user ID is your email address.

 Windows users must use their assigned user name.